 There are different ways to clean your patio cushions to keep them in good shape.
 The truth is even after preventing it from weather elements by taking it in and out, consistent use of the chair and its cushion will get it dirty.

-To clean your outdoor cushion, here some of the things you need for the cleaning
+To clean your outdoor cushion, here are some of the things you need for the cleaning.

 - Brush or towel